varunyn/ServiceLimitCheck/README.md

 ## Create or Update IAM Policies
-Now that your dynamic group is created, create a new policy that allows the dynamic group to use any resources you are interested in receiving information about, in this case we will grant access to `read all-resources` in the root compartment.
+Now that your dynamic group is created, create a new policy in root compartment that allows the dynamic group to use any resources you are interested in receiving information about, in this case we will grant access to `read all-resources` in the root compartment.